ChessApp/ChessGUI/README.md

 ![](demo/MoveDemo.gif)

-- Attempting to make an invalid move because a piece is obstructed by another piece.
+- Attempting to make an invalid move because a piece is obstructed by another piece:

 ![](demo/InvalidMove.gif)